An Order has a defined lifecycle, each stage of which is represented by the

 The following table lists the enumerated

-state values and their associated webhooks in the approximate order they might occur in the lifecycle:
+state values and their associated events in the approximate order they might occur in the lifecycle:

 (1) When the Order...